karlstolley/rtc/syllabus/_weeks/week-12.md

 readings:
   - ReallyGoodUX, [A UX review of Zoom's video call experience](https://www.reallygoodux.io/blog/zoom-video-call-ux-review)
   - >
-    [545 Students Only] Azvedo, Pereira, and Chainho.
+    [545 Students Only] Azevedo, Pereira, and Chainho.
 An API proposal for integrating sensor data into web apps and WebRTC.
 In *Proceedings of the 1st Workshop on All-Web Real-Time Systems*, article no. 8, pages 1–5.
 ACM, 2015.
 tasks: